secretstartups/handbook/customer-success/product-usage-data/index.html.md

 1. Accelerate ability for customers to realize value from the GitLab platform and see delivery against desired business outcomes through a world-class customer experience
 2. Improve value, quality, and usability through data related to how customers use our product
-3. Improve net dollar retention by efficiently retaining customers and assisting in account expansion *This may also be referenced as "service data."*
+3. Improve net dollar retention by efficiently retaining customers and assisting in account expansion

+*Product usage data may also be referenced as "service data."*

 ## Benefits